echronos/echronos/packages/machine-p2020rdb-pca/machine-p2020rdb-pca-manual.md

 This example program serves to demonstrate use of the P2020 PIC, as well as interrupt delivery to distinct tasks using eChronos' `interrupt_event_raise()` API.

-The program configures the following external interrupt sources, and handles them with the `exti_irq` function:
+The program configures the following external interrupt sources, and handles them with the `exti_interrupt` function:
 - P2020 DUART1 RX (on the P2020RDB-PCA, this is the RJ45 port labelled "UART0")
 - P2020 DUART2 RX (on the P2020RDB-PCA, this is the RJ45 port labelled "UART1")
 - All 8 of the P2020 PIC' global timers, configured to occur at periods that are multiples of each other

-The program also configures the PowerPC e500 CPU's fixed interval timer, and handles it separately with the `tick_irq` function.
+The program also configures the PowerPC e500 CPU's fixed interval timer, and handles it separately with the `tick_interrupt` function.

 Each distinct interrupt source will trigger an interrupt delivery to a distinct task running in the system.